andrie/shimmer/README.md

 library(shimmer)
 ```

-By default, the simulation runs for an hour (3,600 seconds):
+By default, the simulation runs for an hour (3,600 seconds) of
+simulation time:

 ``` r
 env <- shimmer()